 The exception for reporting a conviction is when felons have had their records expunged or sealed at the time of the background check.
 These records would not appear on a background check after seven years.

-Regardless of any felony history, it is important for felons to be honest in disclosing any conviction.
-If they are no and the background check reveals a felony, their chances for employment are gone.
+Regardless of any felony history, it is important to be honest in disclosing any conviction.
+If you aren’t and the background check reveals a felony, your opportunity for employment is gone.

-Disclosing felony convictions provides felon the opportunity to explain their situation and describe the circumstances of their crime.
+Disclosing felony convictions provides you the opportunity to explain your situation and describe the circumstances of your crime.

 After all, honesty is the best policy for all concerned.

 So what do you think about this blog post about whether a felony will show up after seven years?
 Have you or someone you know had a felony show up after seven years?
-What was that like and were they successful in dealing with it?
+What was that like and what happened?
 Please tell us in the comments below.